llVn0YjMLG9Y1gAZwSUYezIfBPNnRB1JIi7LpqAJ

 <div class="back_toc" onclick="document.getElementById('btn_toc').scrollIntoView(true);" role="button" tabindex="0">Back to Content ↑</div>

-11. Then click Publish or Update your blog post.
+11. Save or publish your Blogger post.

 How to Add a Smooth Scroll Effect